vaidyt/GCodeSim/README.md

 #### Mode 2 (with three parameters):

-Mode 2 can be used to run the program for any user defined g-code file for any required grid dimensions of size n_rows X n_cols.
-In this mode, the output is written to a file (instead of writing it to the screen)
+Mode 2 can be used to run the program for any user defined g-code file for any required grid dimensions (n_rows X n_cols).
+In this mode, the output is written to a file.

 ### Build and Installation
 ```sh